Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Theory.md

 The most common GIS analysis types can vary depending on the specific application and industry.
 However, some of the widely used and common GIS analysis types are:

 1.  **Spatial Query and Selection**: This analysis involves selecting or querying spatial features based on their spatial relationship with other features.
 It helps answer questions like "Which points are within a certain distance of a line?" or "Which polygons intersect a specific area?"
-2.  **Spatial Overlay and Intersection**: Overlay analysis combines multiple spatial datasets to create new datasets by intersecting, unioning, or differencing features.
+2.  **Spatial Overlay and Intersection**: Overlay analysis combines multiple spatial datasets to create new datasets by intersecting, uniting, or differentiating features.
 It helps identify areas of overlap, calculate areas, and analyze spatial relationships between different layers.
 3.  **Buffer Analysis**: Buffer analysis creates a proximity zone around a specific feature or set of features.
 It helps assess the impact or accessibility of certain locations, such as finding all points within a certain distance of a river or road.
 4.  **Network Analysis**: Network analysis focuses on analyzing and modeling networks, such as road networks or utility networks.
 It includes tasks like route optimization, shortest path analysis, service area analysis, and network connectivity analysis.
 5.  **Spatial Interpolation**: Interpolation methods estimate attribute values at unsampled locations based on values observed at nearby sampled locations.
 It helps create continuous surfaces from point data, such as generating elevation models or estimating pollution levels.